rohithaug/sudoku-solver/README.md

 ## Drawbacks:

-  1. When using the GUI to automatically solving the sudoku, i.e. when you hit SPACEBAR do not use the system until it solves the sudoku completely.
+  1. When using the GUI to automatically solve the sudoku, i.e. when you hit SPACEBAR do not use the system until it solves the sudoku completely.

 ## Thank you